poikilos/animalmaterials/readme.md

 3. However, that isn't the worst part.
-The worst part is that every *lower-level* mod in the tree of dependencies including the things that those depend on and so on have no access to whatever mobs defines-- such as meats in the case of mobs_redo--no mod already loaded (due to being in the dependency tree) can use them!
+The worst part is that every *lower-level* mod in the tree of dependencies including the things that those depend on and so on have no access to whatever mobs defines--such as meats in the case of mobs_redo--no mod already loaded (due to being in the dependency tree) can use them!
+There are probably cases other than mobs redo where this problem is even more disruptive.
 4. On the positive side, doing registrations in a low-level mod helps you cooperate with others by not creating duplicate materials such as ingredients or mapgen nodes when you add features.